neilkatin/lahcert-activation-process/source/nco.rst

 The NCO should announce themselves on the radio (typically the W6LAH repeater, if it is operating;
 otherwise on the town's simplex frequency).

-:red:`QUESTION:` should the NCO recruit an SMS monitor at this point to collect non-ham incident reports?
+:red:`QUESTION:` should the NCO recruit an SMS monitor at this point to collect non-ham incident reports instead of waiting for an IC to be selected?
-:red:`QUESTION:` Are we training to make MM reports via SMS?

 Decide whether we are going to activate
 ---------------------------------------